 Alexandra Clarfield is a Licensed Psychologist with extensive professional experience.
 In addition to her MS in Social Psychology from Vanderbilt University and PhD in Clinical Psychology from Temple University, she has completed training in cutting edge treatments for trauma such as Eye Movement Desensitization and Reprocessing (EMDR) and Prolonged Exposure Therapy, and studied mindfulness-based approaches including Dialectical Behavior Therapy, Sensorimotor Psychotherapy and Hakomi.

-Other training subjects include autism spectrum disorders, the assessment of law enforcement candidates, and treatment of trauma and combat trauma, as well as multi-generational trauma in the Native American population.
+Other training subjects include developmental disabilities including autism spectrum disorder, assessment and treatment of law enforcement candidates and first responders, and treatment of trauma including combat trauma, as well as multigenerational trauma in the Native American population.